 A Tale of Two Tables

-I built a pair of tables, one for business and one for pleasure.
+I swept out the shop, tuned up the table saw, and built a pair of tables, one for business and one for pleasure.

 The first is an outdoor dining table made of Western red cedar, a wood chosen for its natural resistance to the elements.
 Designed to seat four to six, its finished dimensions are 72”L × 35.5”W × 29.5”H.